mariariveraaraya/Environmental_climate_change_Australia/README.md

     Rmd/: R Markdown source documents for thesis document. bib/: Bibliography files.
     img/: Images made with QGIS and other tools to illustrate ideas.
+    short_overview: short presentation with a summary of the thesis outcomes